rain1017/quick-pomelo/README.md

 ### Simple and intuitive

-All api handlers is performed single threaded.
+Api handlers is performed single threaded.
 No async, No callback hell, No lock required.

 Database access is controlled by framework, no explicit code required to access database.

+Async control is all promise based.

 ### Extreme performance